-vim quit/save/exit FAQ: How do I quit/exit vim?
+vim editor quit/save/exit FAQ: How do I quit/exit vim?

-Answer: This depends by what you mean by the word "exit".
+The solution to that question depends by what you mean by the word exit.
 Here's a short list of the different ways I normally quit or exit a vi/vim editor session.

 If you haven't made any changes to your file you can just quit your vi (or vim) editing session like this: